 Armed robbery and aggravated robbery are related offenses that may trigger additional criminal charges.
 If no fear or force was involved in the incident, you could be charged with a lesser theft crime.

-Facing criminal charges in Indianapolis?
+Facing Robbery charges in Indianapolis?

 Defending Against Armed Robbery Charges